Norms

 You can see what norm is applied by checking the blue bar at the top.
 If the bar is grey it means the norm has not yet reached the minimum number of assets to make comparison statistically relevant.

-What assets are in norms?
+What assets make up the norms?

 We do not allow anyone to view the actual assets in norms that include proprietary data from our customers.